-The International Bureau of Education (IBE), dependent on UNESCO, defines the term competence as “the ability to interactively mobilise and ethically use information, data, knowledge, skills, attitudes, and technology in order to effectively engage and act in various contexts of the twenty-first century and achieve individual, collective, and global benefits”.
+The International Bureau of Education (IBE), dependent on UNESCO, defines the term competency as “the ability to interactively mobilise and ethically use information, data, knowledge, skills, attitudes, and technology in order to effectively engage and act in various contexts of the twenty-first century and achieve individual, collective, and global benefits”.

 1. Lifelong learning.
 (The habit of constantly learning.
 Curiosity.
 Love of culture and for acquiring in-depth knowledge.)

 2. Self-management.
 (Entrepreneurship skills; adaptability, self-confidence, Design Thinking and creativity; resilience, responsibility.)

 3. Interactive use of tools and resources.
 (Dexterity in various fields and technologies; physical health; responsible consumption of intellectual, cultural, religious, linguistic, material, technical, fiscal, physical, and virtual resources, the interaction between humans and machines in Industry 4.0 smart factories, the use of multiple technologies, etc.)

 4. Interaction with others.
 (Ability to successfully collaborate with others, seeking justice, balance, and fair progress.)